davidramiro/Marlin-Ai3M/README.md

 - Many people have issues getting the Ultrabase leveled perfectly, using Manual Mesh Bed Leveling the printer generates a mesh of the planeness of the bed and compensates for it on the Z-axis for perfect prints without having to level with the screws.
 - Much more efficient bed heating by using PID control.
 This uses less power and holds the temperature at a steady level.
 Highly recommended for printing ABS.
 - Fairly loud fans, while almost every one of them is easily replaced, the stock FW only gives out 9V instead of 12V on the parts cooling fan so some fans like Noctua don't run like they should.
 This is fixed in this firmware.
-- Even better print quality by enabling Linear Advance, S-Curve Acceleration and some tweaks on jerk and acceleration
+- Even better print quality by adding Linear Advance, S-Curve Acceleration and some tweaks on jerk and acceleration.
 - Thermal runaway protection: Reducing fire risk by detecting a faulty or misaligned thermistor.
 - Very loud stock stepper motor drivers, easily replaced by Watterott or FYSETC TMC2208.
 To do that, you'd usually have to flip the connectors on the board, this is not necessary using this firmware.
 - No need to slice and upload custom bed leveling tests, simply start one with a simple G26 command.